dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 The story about the kid with marshmallows.
 There was a psych experiment conducted about 40 years ago where they took bunch of 4-year old kid in the room one at a time with a table, two little spoons, a plate and marshmallows.
 The kid sat on one stool, the professor on the other.
 There's a marshmallow, you can have marshmallow but I am going to leave the room for 10 minutes and if when I come back if marshmallow is still there you will get another one.
 And professor leaves the room and 80% of time the kid eats the marshmallows right away.
 (It's urban myth but supposedly if they tracked the kids, the ones who waited were found to be more successful).

-The reason the book is titled "The most important things" is because I would find myself sitting in my client's office and I would say the most important thing in investing is controlling risk.
+The reason the book is titled "The Most Important Things" is because I would find myself sitting in my client's office and I would say the most important thing in investing is controlling risk.
 And then, five minutes later, I would say the most important thing is to buy at low price.
 And five minutes later, I would say the most important things is to act as contrarian.

 When I was asked to revise the chapter on debt of the book on Security Analysis by Benjamin Graham and David Dodd for new revised edition in 2005, so while going through the 1940 edition I came across something fascinating.
 It said that the bond investing is a negative art.
 What it means, you are not going to be a hero by choosing among the bonds that are going to pay (fixed pay).
 The only thing that matter is to exclude the one's that don't pay.
 Negative Art: The greatness of what you buy doesn't come from what you buy but what you exclude.

 Warren Buffett has said that when a memo from Marks arrives, he drops everything to read it.

+The story about why I wrote the book "The Most Important Things".
+I started writing the memos in 1990; I wrote them for 20 years.
+I always concluded that I would write a book and pull them together into a philosophy when I retired, and then I got a letter from Warren Buffett in 2010 saying, “If you write a book, I’ll give you a blurb for the jacket.”
+So that was enough to get me off my ass and get me to do it in real time.

+There’s a book out called The Warren Buffett Way, and I was asked to write the foreword for the latest edition, and I wrote something called “What Makes Warren Buffett Warren Buffett?” and I listed the things that characterize him: extremely high IQ, unemotional, great analyst, understands what’s important, looks at the things that are important and figures out their import, ignores the things that are unimportant, and on and on like that.
+The last one was one of the most important: he’s not afraid of getting fired.
+He doesn’t have to worry about the interim consequences of error.
+Most people do.